 Acrylic

-They’re molded using heat and typically have a strong fiberglass backing.
+Acrylic sinks are less prone to cracking and staining than plastic.
+They’re molded using heat and typically have a solid fiberglass backing.

 Corian/Solid Surface